Home Care Assistance Packages: Everything you need to know

-Each level has a budget assigned and together with a contribution from you (maximum 17.5% of the single aged pension or maximum of 50% of any income above the maximum pension rate), the HCP is used to support you to remain living safely and independently in your home and community.
+Each level has a budget assigned and together with a contribution from you.
+The HCP is used to support you to remain living safely and independently in your home and community.

-How do I get a Home Care Assistance Package?
+How do I get a Home Care Package?

 Access to a Home Care Package is through the Federal Government's MY AGED CARE.
 They will arrange for an in-home assessment to determine the type and level of support you might need.
 They will determine the level (from 1 - 4) that is most suitable.

 The first step is called APPROVAL and you will receive a letter from MY AGED CARE advising you have been approved, and for what level.
 You are now on a waiting list - as funds become available from the government, people are ASSIGNED their package.
 This can take some time, so it's important to get in the system as soon as possible.

 Once you receive a letter advising you have been ASSIGNED, you can then select a provider to help you manage your Home Care Package.
 Be aware of organisations offering bells and whistles including free equipment or free service - if it seems to good to be true, it probably is.

 We have been supporting local people to stay living in their home and community since 1987.
 We are an approved provider and regular participate in mandatory audits to ensure we are supporting and servicing our clients well.